xHomu/remix-v2-server/README.md

 ### [ERR_UNKNOWN_FILE_EXTENSION]: Unknown file extension ".ts" for ... "/server.ts"

 This is actually a Node 20 bug, downgrade to Node 18 should fix it.

+* See https://github.com/TypeStrong/ts-node/issues/1997 for issue status

 ### [ERR_REQUIRE_ESM]: require() of ES Module after update